forus-coop/.github/workflow-templates/SETUP.md

 ## Step 9: Verify the Workflow

 After pushing to your repository, verify that the GitHub Actions workflow appears in the "Actions" tab and runs as expected.

+## Access to Centralized Workflows

+For this approach to work, ensure:

+1. The `.github` repository in your organization is public, or
+2. Your repository has been granted access to the workflows in the `.github` repository

+To enable workflow access, go to your organization settings > Actions > General > Workflow permissions and select "Allow enterprise, organization, and repository workflows".

 ## Troubleshooting